 Just because third-party payment processors are available doesn’t mean they’re necessarily the right choice.
 For most small and medium-sized businesses, the negatives can outweigh the positives when it comes to a third-party payment processor.
 If your company is at the point where the startup costs are negligible and your stream of clients is large enough to quickly outweigh those costs, a merchant service provider that offers a dedicated merchant account is your best bet.
-Additionally, working with a provider such as Fattmerchant means you will never see any startup costs and the 0% markups will counteract the monthly membership.
+Additionally, working with a provider such as Stax means you will never see any startup costs, and the 0% markups will counteract the monthly membership.

 The biggest downfall with payment processing through a third-party is the lack of security.
 When you have your own dedicated merchant account, your business has gone through the process of underwriting and you are protected against fraudulent transactions and you know exactly when to expect the funds in your account.

 What Are The Benefits of Using a Third Party Payment Processor?